ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 1. Click on Phylogeny and choose a maximum parsimony phyologeny
 2. Choose `yes` for the current file
 3. Check the parameters and press `OK`.
 Make sure you enter `100` bootstrap replicates in the “Test phylogeny” field.
 4. When the tree is done, it is visualized in `Topology only` mode.
-Click the `Topology only` button in the menu bar to swich to the tree with actual branch lengths.
+Click the `Topology only` button in the menu bar to switch to the tree with actual branch lengths.

 A tree showing the phylogenetic relationship appears.
 Read the caption and decide if you agree.